Skip to main content

 The national Vitae Researcher Development Framework (RDF), developed by and for researchers – describes the knowledge, competencies and attributes of highly skilled researchers.
 Our Researcher Development Programme (RDP) provides training that reflects the RDF, and researchers are encouraged to make use of the extensive information and resources available through Vitae about this and other aspects of career development.
 It can be used to help you identify your current strengths and provides a framework for your continued personal, professional and career development.

-Research Culture Seed Fund for Research Staff and Technicians
+Research Culture Seed Fund for Research Staff

-Open to Research Staff and Technicians, the Brunel Research Culture Seed Fund (BRCSF) is to propose, lead and embed projects that contribute to fostering an inclusive and collaborative research culture at Brunel, linked to the wider external research culture agenda.
+Open to Research Staff, the Brunel Research Culture Seed Fund (BRCSF) is to propose, lead and embed projects that contribute to fostering an inclusive and collaborative research culture at Brunel, linked to the wider external research culture agenda.
 The projects can (and are encouraged to be) broad, encompassing a vast array of themes and initiatives as long as they can demonstrate added value to Brunel research culture.

 The BRCSF aims at improving the research culture at the University.
 Ongoing issues such as barriers to equality, diversity and inclusion, narrow definitions of success, uncertain career pathways, a lack of collegiality and collaboration, unhealthy competition culture and more, all pose a great risk to the research environment in which we work.
 They also pose a barrier to attracting and retaining talent as well as protecting individual wellbeing.